Genetic programming: Mutation

 a subtree is randomly chosen (highlighted by yellow).
 It is removed and replaced by a randomly generated subtree.

 Other mutation operators select a leaf (external node) of the tree and replace it with a randomly chosen leaf.
 Another mutation is to select at random a function (internal node) and replace it with another function with the same arity (number of inputs).
 Hoist mutation randomly chooses a subtree and replaces it with a subtree within itself.
 Thus hoist mutation is guaranteed to make the child smaller.
 Leaf and same arity function replacement ensure the child is the same size as the parent.
 Whereas subtree mutation (in the animation) may, depending upon the function and terminal sets, have a bias to either increase or decrease the tree size.
 Other subtree based mutations try to carefully control the size of the replacement subtree and thus the size of the child tree.

 Similarly there are many types of linear genetic programming mutation, each of which tries to ensure the mutated child is still syntactically correct.

 Applications

 GP has been successfully used as an automatic programming tool, a machine learning tool and an automatic problem-solving engine.
 GP is especially useful in the domains where the exact form of the solution is not known in advance or an approximate solution is acceptable (possibly because finding the exact solution is very difficult).
 Some of the applications of GP are curve fitting, data modeling, symbolic regression, feature selection, classification, etc. John R. Koza mentions 76 instances where Genetic Programming has been able to produce results that are competitive with human-produced results (called Human-competitive results).
 Since 2004, the annual Genetic and Evolutionary Computation Conference (GECCO) holds Human Competitive Awards (called Humies) competition, where cash awards are presented to human-competitive results produced by any form of genetic and evolutionary computation.
 GP has won many awards in this competition over the years.

-In 2022, it was shown that genetic programming of machine learning pipelines could be leveraged to improve the autonomous detection of falls from EEG brainwave data.